 Airbag Shapes and Sizes

 Arc'teryx's Voltair system sports a 22.2 Volt lithium-ion battery (sold separately) that is capable of inflating the bag as many as 15 times in 14F.
-The model we tested, which wasn't 100% charged, was able to deploy 18 times at room temperature (70F) and when completely charged, the Voltair will still fire four times at -22F .
+The model we tested, which wasn't 100% charged, is able to deploy 18 times at room temperature (70F), and when completely charged, the Voltair will still fire four times at -22F.
 While no one needs to be able to pull the trigger 10+ times, this much potential energy means that if you forget to charge the Voltair or you leave the pack in your car during a cold night, it will still likely fire the next day.

-The Black Diamond JetForce was the first battery-powered airbag pack available and it remains a good system that was nearly our favorite overall and still offers a handful of advantages.
-Like the Voltair, the JetForce doesn't use a compressed gas canister and instead uses a lithium-ion battery powered fan that will deploy up to four times on a single charge.
-While we don't think that most people need 4+ airbag deployments, we've seen people accidentally fire their airbag packs at trailheads and multiple deployments could make the user less likely to pull the trigger.
+The Black Diamond JetForce is the first battery-powered airbag pack available and remains a good system that is nearly our favorite overall with a handful of advantages.
+Like the Voltair, the JetForce, it doesn't use a compressed gas canister and instead uses a lithium-ion battery-powered fan that will deploy up to four times on a single charge.
+While we don't think that most people need 4+ airbag deployments, we've seen people accidentally fire their airbag packs at trailheads, and multiple deployments could make the user less likely to pull the trigger.

 The JetForce packs use a 200L airbag, the biggest of any airbag pack reviewed, including the Arc'teryx Voltair system.
 Is bigger better?
 We have yet to see studies that show that 30-50 extra liters will keep you on top, but we also don't think it could hurt.
 Unlike compressed air canister systems, the JetForce fan pulls air from the atmosphere, an unlimited source to draw from.
 Other than higher cost, JetForce has no downsides.
 This large volume bag is one of the JetForce's two minor advantages over the Voltair.